nfstream/nfstream/docs/source/plugins.rst

 ##################
-Extending nfstream
+Extending NFStream
 ##################

-nfstream is designed to be flexible and machine learning oriented.
+NFStream is designed to be flexible and machine learning oriented.
 In the following section, we depict the use of NFPlugin in both cases.

 .. code-block:: python